hyerland/Fungi/docs/guides/index.md

 :::tip
 For installation instructions, please look at the [Getting Started](./getting-started.md) guide.

+For configuration instructions in the [Configuration](../config/) guides to configure fungi properly.
 :::

 Fungi is a self-hosted discord bot with an extensive configuration file to fit any servers need.
 Whether it's a reading club to a promising band,